forlond/phpunit-testing-tools/docs/symfony_validator.md

 Once a violation expectation is defined, it is possible to define another one by using again the `expect` method.

-When there are no more expectations to define, use the `assert` method.
+When there are no more assertions to define, use the `assert` method.

 ```php
 final class MyTestValidation extends AbstractValidatorTestCase